ArieL-CanoY/cybersecurity/Operating System/Linux/Crontab.md

 ex.
 	* * * * * echo 'another text' >> /home/user/crontab.txt
 		- meaning, run this every minute, every hour, every day, every month, every week

+	<options> command
+		- execute command when some time or process happened
+		options:
+			@hourly - run every start of an hour
+			@daily - run every start of a day - 12:00 am
+			@monthly - run every start of a month
+			@reboot - run after system reboot
+	crontab -u <user> -e
+		- execute command on behalf of specific user
+		- if no -u <user> specified then the current user will use

 config files